 The fish and chips are served on a wooden board with mushy peas, tartar sauce and a wedge of lemon.
 The way it should be.

-If you’re in need of of a drink after enjoying your salty treat check out our best cocktail bars guide and indulge in an evening of delicious food and drink.
+If you’re in need of of a drink after enjoying your salty treats, why not check out our best cocktail bars guide and indulge in an evening of delicious food and drink.